Justalafano/odin-recipes/README.md

 # odin-recipes
-Tying all learned information together by making a recipes webpage
+This is a repository containing recipes for 3 of my favorite foods.